expo/custom-expo-updates-server/README.md

-# Custom Expo Updates server
+# Custom Expo Updates Server & Client

 This repo contains a server and client that implement the [Expo Updates protocol specification](https://docs.expo.dev/technical-specs/expo-updates-0).

 ## Why

-Expo provides a service named EAS (Expo Application Services), which can host and serve updates for an Expo app using the expo-updates library.
-In some cases, you may need complete control of how updates are sent to your app, and one option for accomplishing this is to implement your own custom updates server that will provide update manifests and assets to your end-users' apps.
-This repo serves as an example of one way to implement the protocol above.
+Expo provides a set of service named EAS (Expo Application Services), one of which is EAS Update which can host and serve updates for an Expo app using the [`expo-updates`](https://github.com/expo/expo/tree/main/packages/expo-updates) library.

+In some cases more control of how updates are sent to an app may be needed, and one option is to implement a custom updates server that adheres to the specification in order to serve update manifests and assets.
+This repo contains an example server implementation of the specification and a client app configured to use the example server.

 ## Getting started